laravel/docs/database.md

         'prefix' => '',
     ],

 Note that three keys have been added to the configuration array: `read`, `write` and `sticky`.
-The `read` and `write` keys have array values containing a single key: `host`.
-The rest of the database options for the `read` and `write` connections will be merged from the main `mysql` configuration array.
+The `read` and `write` keys have array values containing at least a single key: `host`.
+The database options that are not present in the `read` and `write` connections will be merged from the main `mysql` configuration array.
+If you want to use a different database name, username, password or any other setting differently for the read and write hosts you can also set those here.

 You only need to place items in the `read` and `write` arrays if you wish to override the values from the main `mysql` array.
 So, in this case, `192.168.1.1` will be used as the host for the "read" connection, while `192.168.1.3` will be used for the "write" connection.
-The database credentials, prefix, character set, and all other options in the main `mysql` array will be shared across both connections.
+In the example above, the database credentials, prefix, character set, and all other options in the main `mysql` array will be shared across both connections.
 When multiple values exist in the `host` configuration array, a database host will be randomly chosen for each request.

 <a name="the-sticky-option"></a>
 #### The `sticky` Option